 Ensure you are prepared for Import Control System 2 release 3

 Customs filing requirements are changing for goods being imported to or transiting through the European Union.
-The third release of ICS2 went live on 3 June 2024 for maritime, and the deployment window of October 1, 2024, for Wallenius Wilhelmsen is fast approaching.
-Now is the time to start preparing and providing new data elements for your bookings from July 1st.
+The third release of ICS2 went live on 3 June 2024 for maritime, and the deployment window of November 4 for Wallenius Wilhelmsen is fast approaching.
+With these requirements being driven by customer regulations, now is the time to start preparing and providing new data elements.

 XLIN5485